 Watch the video below to see and hear a real conversation caught on tape with the scammer – did you get one of these?

 As a ‘free vacation’ sounds very interesting, you press 1.
 From there you are connected with an operator who takes the call live and asks if you are over 18.
 Similar to the Expedia, Air Miles, or WestJet scam, this approach is followed by a series of questions asking for personal information, which unfortunately victims are willing to share.

-The operator also puts you through an agent who presents you the deal, which is available only today!
-Well, the “deal” is available tomorrow, and the day after, and everyday for that matter, for every victim.
+The operator also puts you through an agent who presents you with the deal, which is available only today!
+Well, the “deal” is available tomorrow, and the day after, and every day for that matter, for every victim.

 This self-called Alejandro asks you to go to a website, Luxury Getaway Group (or any other name), to see the trips the company is offering to Mexico.
 You are required to pick one so they will throw in a “free” second vacation, which comes with a bunch of unexpected taxes and hidden charges.

 If you watched the video above, you noticed that the caller had absolutely nothing to do with Hilton, Marriott, or Hyatt.
 He is just using their names to get you lured in.

 Hilton, Hyatt, or Marriott don’t have an automated call outreach, so don’t fall for this scam.
 Report it.
 Luxury Getaway Group was criticized to lure customers via these automated calls using other brand names as well, such as WestJet and Expedia.
 Always do your research when you receive ‘free points’ or vacations via phone or even social media.

 Scammers use a technology named Caller ID spoofing to show a local number on your phone when it rings, for a better chance of you picking it up.
 You can report the scam, fake travel agencies, and their numbers below.